ShadowKing345/awesomewm-binary-tree-layout/README.md

 Please be aware that it is recommended to use the provided widget and methods to control the direction of the splits.
 However, if you are comfortable writing your own code then the method of changing the direction of the split has been made as simple as possible and documented as much as possible.

+Furthermore, an in-code method of changing the direction of a branch has been provided by the method `binaryTreeBuilder.toggleNodeDirection(client)`, where the client is the client that you wish to change the direction of the parent node of.

+### Resizing or Moving Clients
+In the case of resizing the client there are two available methods.
+The first and most easy to set up since it comes right out of the box is mouse dragging.

+Assuming you have the default keybindings setup all you have to do is put your mouse pointer on the end of a client, hold Mod4 ( Windows key or Control Key (mac)), right click and drag.
+The window will begin to resize it's self with respect to the nearest corner you grabbed.

+For keyboard or in-code methods to resize a client please go [here](#setting-keybindings-for-the-layout).
+Please note this is a more advanced setup to do.

+Moving clients around is as simple as swapping the clients around.
+For mouse, assuming you have default keybindings setup Mod4 + left mouse click and begin dragging a window should cause windows to begin to swap with each other.

+At the moment there is no in-code or keyboard method of doing this other than the `awful.client.swap.byindex` method call but this may result in visual weirdness as clients get swapped in unexpected patterns as they are not in an expected order for this.

+If you want to move around the selected clinet with a keyboard the default keybindings will work perfectly fine in this case.

 ## Additional Settings
 Both builders contain additional settings that can be changed to better suit the user's needs.